 As you go higher in the mountains, the views get more amazing.
 All the shades of brown mountains lead to the ocean surrounding the island.
 From time to time there are parking spots so that you can stop driving and just soak in the view.

 In the middle of the island, there is Roque Nublo, which is a famous landmark.
-Its an enormous volcanic rock standing in a seemingly plain site.
+It’s an enormous volcanic rock standing on seemingly plain ground.

 One tip for visiting this place would be going in the afternoon when the large buses have already gone away.
 When we visited the place at the beginning of May at around three in the afternoon there were only several people on the path.
 But it seemed that the parking spaces and the width of the path are meant for larger crowds.